Background

 You're making reasoned and rational choices in accordance with your attachment style.

 You may end up being in a lot of pain.
 You may end up being in a lot of hurt.
-You may end up being, you may end up having one heartbreak, heartbreaker for another, but that's precisely what you want.
+You may end up having one heartbreak, heartbreaker for another, but that's precisely what you want.
 That's what you seek.

 Now, these kinds of behaviors may be, of course, self-destructive.
 They may be pathological.
 Actually, they are pathological, but that's who you are.
 That's who you are.